streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: path
         name: Id
-        description: "When removing authorization to associate a VPC that was created by one AWS account with a hosted zone \t\t\tthat was created with a different AWS account, the ID of the hosted zone"
+        description: When removing authorization to associate a VPC that was created by one AWS account with a hosted zone that was created with a different AWS account, the ID of the hosted zone
         type: string
       - in: body
         name: VPC
-        description: "When removing authorization to associate a VPC that was created by one AWS account with a hosted zone \t\t\tthat was created with a different AWS account, a complex type that includes the ID and region of the VPC"
+        description: When removing authorization to associate a VPC that was created by one AWS account with a hosted zone that was created with a different AWS account, a complex type that includes the ID and region of the VPC
         schema:
           $ref: '#/definitions/holder'
       responses: